elaxys/android-websocket-client/README.md

    ```
    This will start the server using the default parameters (port=10000, no SSL).
    Pass the ***--help*** option to see the server command line parameters.
+   The server is configured to echo back TEXT and BINARY messages and also to
+   receive fragmented messages and sends back the concatenated message.

 Running the test application